Markets 2021: Stocks soar, IPOs explode, crypto goes wild - NewsBreak

 As of Dec.
 22, the S&P 500 had risen 25%, its third-straight annual increase.
 Along the way, the benchmark index set 67 all-time highs.

-Wall Street got a boost from the Federal Reserve, which kept its key short-term interest rate near zero all year.
+Still, Wall Street got a boost from the Federal Reserve which kept its key short-term interest rate at near zero all year.
 That helped keep borrowing costs for companies low and stock valuations high.
 However, investors expect the Fed to start pushing rates higher next year.

 INFLATION GETS STICKY

 Inflation awoke from a long slumber in 2021.
 The U.S. government’s consumer price index skyrocketed 6.8% in the 12 months that ended in November — the sharpest such jump since 1982.
 Wholesale prices rose even more.
 Many companies have raised prices to offset higher input costs and keep profit margins steady.
-Consumers are paying more for everything from diapers and detergent to cereal and household appliances.
-It’s unclear exactly when the supply bottlenecks will ease, so further price increases could be in store for 2022.
+Consumers are paying more for everything from Pampers diapers and Tide detergent to Cheerios to household appliances.
+It's unclear exactly when the supply bottlenecks will ease, so further price increases could be in store for 2022.

 INVESTORS PILE INTO ‘MEME STOCKS’